stuart/elixir-webdriver/README.md

 ## Requirements

 You will need to have PhantomJS and/or FireFox installed for this to work.
-Currently I have only tested extensively on OSX, though it should work on other UNIX based operating systems.
-Testing on these will be done as I have time.
+Currently I have only tested extensively on OSX, and Ubuntu Linux.
+It should work on most UNIX like platforms.
+There is some rudimentary windows support code in here but I'm pretty sure that Firfox won't work.